Legal

 For employers, it's about taking reasonable precautions to ensure the safety of all staff employed within your company.
 This obligation also extends to any other persons found on your property; like customers, clients, or the general public.

-A duty of care refers to individual well-being, legal compliance, and good business practice.
+This refers to individual wellbeing, legal compliance, and good business practice.
 In the end, it's all about how you act when it comes to workplace health and safety.

 Why is duty of care important?